API_VERSION = 3 : integer

 Checks compatibility with Pico's API version

-Pico automatically adds a dependency to \PicoDeprecated when the plugin's API is older than Pico's API. \PicoDeprecated furthermore throws a exception when it can't provide compatibility in such cases.
+Pico automatically adds a dependency to \PicoDeprecated when the plugin's API is older than Pico's API. \PicoDeprecated furthermore throws a exception if it can't provide compatibility in such cases.
 However, we still have to decide whether this plugin is compatible to newer API versions, what requires some special (version specific) precaution and is therefore usually not the case.

 thrown when the plugin's and Pico's API aren't compatible